 Well, they don’t have to be.
 It’s up to the designer to determine how complex a game is.

 There are plenty of examples of games that are easy to learn and play, yet still have a lasting appeal.
-They have the advantage that each game is both engaging and different than the last.
+They have the advantage that each game is engaging and different from the last.
 All without requiring players to spend hours reading rulebooks.

 Party games are a great example of this.
 They don’t involve a ton of thinking, rather they rely on the social interaction between players.